Federal and State Tax Credits, Grants & Other Funding Sources

 - What is the process for obtaining the credits?

 - Can a project have multiple investors?
 Are there limitations in the use of the credits?

 - Is there an application fee for projects seeking the credits?

 - Are there other things to keep in mind when undertaking a tax credit rehabilitation?

 Missouri law provides an investment tax credit equal to 25 percent of approved costs associated with qualified rehabilitation made after Jan.
 1, 1998.
-The State Historic Preservation Office is responsible for reviewing and approving rehabilitation work for the state credits.
+The State Historic Preservation Office is responsible for certifying that a building is a historic structure (see below) and for reviewing and approving rehabilitation work for the state credits.
 The federal and state credits can be used in combination for the rehabilitation of commercial or income-producing properties.
-Rehabilitation of non-income producing residential properties qualifies for the state credits only.
+Missouri's historic tax credit program not only facilitates the rehabilitation of buildings for uses that meet the federal requirements, but also allows tax credits for the rehabilitation of buildings that will be sold on the projects' completion.
+In addition the state law allows credits for the rehabilitation of a taxpayer’s personal residence.
 The state credits are administered by the Missouri Department of Economic Development; please consult the Department for information regarding the administration of the state program.